plutov/packagemain/26-self-hosted-container-registry/README.md

 docker-compose up
 ```

-Now, on the client side, you can push and pull images from your registry.
+Now, on the client side, you can push and pull the images from your registry.
 But first we need to login to the registry.

 ```bash
 docker login registry.pliutau.com